Our Mission is Safety

 Teens are only human.
 Like the rest of us, when we're learning to do something, we're bound to make common errors.
 Teens are no different when it comes to driving.
 The old cliché "practice makes perfect" may seem corny, but it's true.

-The safest — and best — way for them to gain experience is practice, with you to riding along with them frequently, monitoring their progress.
+The safest — and best — way for them to gain experience is to practice with you riding along with them frequently, monitoring their progress.
 Just 30 minutes a week with you as a passenger in the car can make a big difference.

 Many states require a minimum number of practice hours before a novice driver can get their license.
 Whether required by state law or not, the safest way for your teen to continue to build driving experience and skills is for you to ride with them as they practice for a full year after they get their license.
 If you're stumped on how to go about that task, don't fret.
-The Digital Driving Coach has lots of tips and practice guides for you and your teen.
+Pointers for Parents has lots of tips and practice guides for you and your teen.

 Remember, it’s not whether our teens are “good kids” or “responsible” behind the wheel.
 They are new drivers.
 What matters most is their lack of experience.
 Regardless of behavior, their grades or other achievements, all teens are inexperienced and subject to the same risks.